Images of function and distribution spaces under the Bargmann transform: Characterizations of and , and their duals

-Next we consider a large family of modulation spaces.
-More precisely, for $\phi$ as in Definition \ref{bfspaces2}, and $\omega$ and $\mascB$ as in Definition \ref{thespaces}, we let the modulation space $M(\omega ,\mascB )$ be the set of $f\in \maclH _\flat '(\rr d)$ such that \eqref{modnorm2} holds.
+Next we show that certain parts of the modulation space theory in \cite{F1,FGW,Gc2,To11} can be extended, by letting the modulation spaces be defined in the framework of $\maclH _{\flat _1}'(\rr d)$.
+More precisely, for $\phi$ as in Definition \ref{bfspaces2}, and $\omega$ and $\mascB$ as in Definition \ref{thespaces}, we let the modulation space $M(\omega ,\mascB )$ be the set of $f\in \maclH _{\flat _1} '(\rr d)$ such that \eqref{modnorm2} holds.
 This extends the notion of modulation spaces in Definition \ref{bfspaces2}.
 The following result shows that \cite[Theorem 3.4]{To11} holds in a broader context.

 \begin{thm} Let $\omega$ and $\mascB$ be as in Definition \ref{thespaces}.
 Then the following is true: \begin{enumerate} \item $A(\omega ,\mascB )$, $B(\omega ,\mascB )$ and $M(\omega ,\mascB )$ are quasi-Banach spaces.
 If in addition $\nu _1(\mascB )\ge 1$, then $A(\omega ,\mascB )$, $B(\omega ,\mascB )$ and $M(\omega ,\mascB )$ are Banach spaces;